New York State Hotline

 - New York State Domestic and Sexual Violence Hotline 2015 Data (pdf)

 Enough is Enough

 College students deserve a safe, healthy, and nurturing environment free from discrimination and violence.
-In July 2015, Enough is Enough was signed into law to address sexual assault, dating violence, domestic violence, and stalking on college campuses.
+In July 2015, New York established Enough is Enough to address sexual assault, dating violence, domestic violence, and stalking on college campuses.

 Enough is Enough was one of the first laws in the country to require:

-- All colleges to adopt a set of comprehensive procedures and guidelines.
+- All New York State colleges and universities to adopt a set of comprehensive procedures and guidelines.

 - A uniform definition of affirmative consent.

 - A statewide amnesty policy for bystanders or victims who report sexual assault.

 - All campuses undertake campus climate surveys as well as prevention and awareness training.